Classes begin August 17, 2020

 His students now reap the benefits of that extensive professional experience.
 They must meet class project production schedules and deadlines, like the industry demands.
 Tim’s teaching philosophy is simple.
 “My time with students is to open the door to imagination and creativity.”
 His students have wowed You-Tube viewers with “Little Shop of Horrors”.

-B.Ray is a self-taught animator that likes cheese tasting, beard grooming, and pretending to be a musician.
+B.Ray A self-taught animator that likes cheese tasting, beard grooming, and pretending to be a musician.
 If you’d like, you can call him B. Ray (pronounced like, “Beehray”).
 That’s basically how he rolls.

 Most recently animated the opening for the 2013 Only in Houston Awards honoring Alfred Cervantes of the Houston Film Commission.
 Before that, he animated a single sentence from Sam Pink’s novel “Rontel” for Electric Literature.